 Art is commonly thought of as abstract work, work that doesn’t always follow particular patterns, work open to interpretation.
 Think the fields of writing, music, painting, photography.
 On the other hand, science is commonly associated with logic and grounded in rational thinking, Think the fields of astronomy, accounting, law, medicine.

 I was good at both in school.
-But it wasn’t until I finished university that I decided to focus on becoming a non-fiction writer.
+But it wasn’t until much later in life that I decided to focus on becoming a non-fiction writer.

 Art or science?
 What we want in life often plays a part in which we choose, and it’s a choice that shapes who we are.